MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/customize-entity-attribute-mappings.md

 ---
-title: "Customize entity and attribute mappings (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
+title: "Customize entity and attribute mappings (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
 description: "Learn about mapping attributes between entities that have an entity relationship.
 This lets you set default values for a record that is created in the context of another record.
 Use the customization tools in the application to map attributes." ms.custom: "" ms.date: 10/31/2017